 See table on following page.
 Brainstorm possible partners in column one.
+Check your circle of influence results to get going with your list of contacts.
 For ease of reference it may be useful to list your contacts in specific categories, e.g. parents, businesses, Non Governmental Organisations (NGO's), Community Based Organisations CBO's, Faith Based Organisations (FBOs) Education Department, other government departments (local and provincial), funders, national agencies, international agencies.

-Find out more about the individuals and organisations.
+Find out more about the individuals and organistions.
 This step might involve looking for information on the Internet, setting up interviews with members of the organisation, asking others, who have worked with them before.
 Fill in your findings in columns one and two.
 Any additional information that you think may be relevant can be added in column three.